DragnaCarta/Curse-of-Strahd-Reloaded/Chapter 3 - Running the Game/Running the Adventure.md

 The *Sunsword* cannot be attuned to when the players first obtain it.
 Instead, the players must submerge it in the blessed pool near the Shrine of the White Sun to restore its radiant blade.
 (The hilt retains its sentience and ability to communicate telepathically before its blade is restored.)
 For more information about this arc, see ***Arc V: The Sunsword*** below.

 Note that the *Sunsword* is a sentient magic item; as described in **Conflict** (*Dungeon Master's Guide*, p.
 216), it may make demands of its wielder or attempt to seize control of them if they act contrary to its will.
 (This is especially likely to occur if, for example, its wielder is charmed by Strahd von Zarovich.)

-## Strahd’s Enemy
+## Strahd's Enemy
 Strahd's enemy no longer possesses the ***Inspire*** action (**Strahd's Enemy**, p.
 15).
 Instead, if she confronts the Dark Powers at Marina's Monument in Berez (see ***Arc X: Whispers of the Mists***), Ireena Kolyana gains this ability as a bonus action.
 See ***Arc B: Welcome to Barovia*** for more information about Ireena's statistics.

 ## The Card Reading
 Immediately before the scene in which the players meet Madam Eva, if you are using a physical Tarokka deck for the reading, choose which five cards Madam Eva will draw and stack them on top of the deck in the order described in <strong>Card Reading</strong> (p.
 11).

 When choosing which card(s) to use for which part of the reading, select from the following lists.

 ### The Tome of Strahd
 The Tome of Strahd is not present in the Material Plane of Barovia.
 Instead, the **Nine of Glyphs—Traitor*** foretells that it is held by the **gallows speaker** Leo Dilisnya within the Ethereal Plane.
-See [[Arc I - The Lost Soul]] for more information about the gallows speaker.
+See [[dnd/strahd-reloaded/Act II - The Shadowed Town/Arc I - The Lost Soul]] for more information about the gallows speaker.

 ### The Holy Symbol of Ravenkind
 Place the *Holy Symbol of Ravenkind* in the shrine of Mother Night in the werewolf den (***Five of Swords—Myrmidon***).

 ### The Sunsword
 Place the *Sunsword* in the sealed treasury of the Amber Temple (***Eight of Glyphs—Bishop***).

 ### Strahd's Enemy
 Assign the role of Strahd's Enemy to Ezmerelda d'Avenir (***Mists—Queen of Spades***).

 ### Strahd's Location
 Assign Strahd's location in Castle Ravenloft to **K20.
 Heart of Sorrow**, represented by the ***Marionette (Jack of Hearts).***

 # Design Notes: Running the Adventure
 ## The Tarokka Reading
 ***The Tome of Strahd.*** The *Tome of Strahd* has been expanded to provide the players with secret information about Strahd's ultimate plan, as well as additional hooks to the Fanes of Barovia and the Amber Temple.
 (If the players restore his memory and show him the *Tome*, the **lich** Exethanter can interpret Strahd's ciphers and notes at their request.)